 A Comprehensive Service

 Bandzoogle offers its impressive 50,000 website owners a completely comprehensive service.
 It allows for the integration of features such as PayPal, social media buttons, subscriptions, and the selling of music, merchandise and tickets.
-Customers also have access to promotional tools to grow their email lists, boost their SEO, and connect with social media fans.
+Customers also have access to promotional tools to grow their email lists, increase their SEO, and boost social media strategies by connecting with fans.

 Stacey considers the all-inclusiveness of Bandzoogle to be one of its greatest strengths.
 Here’s what she had to say: